 Director of Quality and Safety, PICU, University of Michigan C.S.
 Mott Children’s and Von Voigtlander Women’s Hospital

 CHA extends its gratitude and appreciation to these committed clinicians and their hospitals.

-Hospitals planning to join the IPSO Collaborative this year must enroll by June 30, 2017 to begin participation with the July cohort of hospitals and attend the collaborative’s fall workshop.
-After the June deadline, the collaborative will be closed to new participants until January 2018.
+Hospitals planning to join the IPSO Collaborative to begin participation with the January cohort of hospitals and attend the spring workshop, must enroll by December 31, 2017.
+After the December deadline, the collaborative will be closed to new participants until July 2018.

 All member hospitals are eligible to participate.
 View enrollment details and resources.
 For additional enrollment information, contact Cherie Thomas.